 Bend’s riverside Old Mill District is wonderfully walkable, with dozens of shops selling everything from big-name tech toys to works by local artists.
 Throughout the month of December, its Holiday Happenings include North Pole mailboxes for children’s letters, a quick visit by Santa, a menorah lighting, tree lighting and gift dropoff for needy families.
 Downtown Bend is another hot spot for indie shops, including local clothing and jewelry designers, galleries, vintage stores, and bars and restaurants; for extra incentive, Shop Small in Downtown Bend features a passport to win prizes.
-Drive through Sunriver Resort for shopping at The Village, plus the Traditions light show, sleigh rides, gingerbread decorating and more.
+Head to Sunriver Resort for shopping at The Village, plus the annual Traditions light show, sleigh rides, holiday dinners, gingerbread decorating and more.
 You can also get festive at Holidays in Redmond, with its village market, holiday food and drink festival and mile-long drive-through light display.

 Home Gifts in Central Oregon